risc0/risc0/docs/metal-optimization-progress.md

 - Benchmark the default CPU eval-check safety path against full Metal eval-check once full Metal is reliable enough to compare.
 The branch can force full Metal eval-check with `RISC0_RV32IM_METAL_EVAL_CHECK=1`.
-- Add a deterministic Metal rv32im regression command or mark the test harness serial if the Metal runtime cannot safely run these tests concurrently.
+- Keep the ignored `metal_eval_check_sltiu_repeated` test as the focused regression command for the scoped eval-check mitigation.
+Broaden it only if a smaller deterministic repro is found for the original inline failure.
 - Keep the `risc0-zkvm-methods-cpp-crates` `blst_*` guest link fix covered in both native and Docker guest builds.
 The current fix sets `AR_riscv32im_risc0_zkvm_elf` beside the RISC-V guest compiler.